nerthul11/GodhomeRandomizer/ReadMe.md

 ### Pantheons
 - Apply access to Pantheon --> Defines if the access rules provided to Hall of Gods should also apply to Pantheons or leave it vanilla.
 - Pantheons included --> Defines the top Pantheon to randomize.
 IE, if "Sage" is selected, Pantheons 1, 2 and 3 will be added to the pool.
+- Completed: Checks if a Pantheon is completed or not.
+- Lifeblood: Randomizes the blue room reward.
 - Bindings:
     - Nail --> Checks if the nail binding is randomized or not.
     - Shell --> Checks if the shell binding is randomized or not.